 Correctional facilities shall have a written policy and procedure that includes:

 - a.
 Special diets approved by the appropriate medical or dental personnel; - b.
-Special diets for inmates whose religious beliefs require adherence to religious dietary - c. laws; and - d.
+Special diets for inmates whose religious beliefs require adherence to religious dietary laws; and - c.
 Prohibitions of the use of food as a disciplinary measure.